-Configurable Client or Server or Proxy?
-Default Value Meaning net.maxwait Client, Server, none Time, in seconds, before a network connection times out.
-Proxy Best practice is not to set server- wide: if set on server, requires that users complete command- line forms within this limit.
-If set in user's individual P4CONFIG file, applies to user's workstation (and requires only that the versioning service reply to user requests within the allotted time limit). net.mimcheck Server, Proxy 1 Man-in-the-middle network security level: 0 : Disable MitM checks.
-Check proxy/broker connections in legacy contexts.
-2 : Connections from clients are checked for TCP forwarding.
-3 : Connections from clients, proxies, and brokers are checked for TCP forwarding.
-4 : All connections are checked; client software older than release 2010.1 cannot connect.
-5 : All intermediate services are checked, and all service users must have valid tickets.
-Requires 2010.2 server and intermediate services. net.parallel.max Server 0 A value greater than one enables parallel processing up to the specified level, when syncing a client.
-In addition to setting this variable, you must use the parallel option to the p4 sync command to further describe the processing desired.
+Configurable Clien Default or Value Serve or Proxy Meaning net.maxwait Clien none Serve Proxy Time, in seconds, before a network connection times out.
+Best practice is not to set server-wide: if set on server, requires that users complete command- line forms within this limit.
+If set in user's individual P4CONFIG file, applies to user's workstation (and requires only that the versioning service reply to user requests within the allotted time limit). net.mimcheck Serve 1 Proxy Man-in-the-middle network security level: 0: Disable MitM checks.
+1: Check proxy / broker connections in legacy contexts.
+2: Connections from clients are checked for TCP forwarding.
+3: Connections from clients, proxies, and brokers are checked for TCP forwarding.
+4: All connections are checked; client software older than release 2010.1 cannot connect.
+5: All intermediate services are checked, and all service users must have valid tickets.
+Requires 2010.2 server and intermediate services. net.parallel.max Serve 0 A value greater than one enables parallel processing up to the specified number of threads, when syncing a client or submitting files.
+In addition to setting this variable, you must use the parallel option to the p4 sync command or the p4 submit command to further describe the processing desired.
+If you use net.parallel.submit. configurables to automate parallel processing, you do not need to use the parallel option.